Transaction Finality

 Absolute finality:

-Slot Structure: Ethereum divided into slots (12 seconds).
-Each slot has proposed block and attestations.
+Slot Structure: Ethereum is divided into slots (12 seconds).
+Each slot has a proposed block and attestations.

 Attestations: Validators attest blocks.
-2/3 of validators attesting = justified.
+2/3 of validators attesting means the block is justified.

-Slashing: Reversal requires slashing 2/3 of validators.
-Massive economic penalty.
+Slashing: Reversal requires slashing 2/3 of validators, resulting in a significant economic penalty.

 Ethereum 2.0 provides absolute cryptographic finality.